tinuzz/wp-plugin-trackserver/readme.txt

 == Frequently Asked Questions ==

+= What are the available shortcode attributes? =

+* track: track id or 'live'
+* width: map width
+* height: map height
+* align: 'left', 'center' or 'right'
+* class: a CSS class to add to the map div for customization
+* markers: true (default) or false (or 'f', 'no' or 'n') to disable start/end markers on the track
+* gpx: the URL to a GPX file to be plotted on the map. 'track' attribute takes precedence over 'gpx'.
+Markers are disabled for GPX files.
+* color: the color of the track on the map, default comes from Leaflet
+* weight: the weight of the track on the map, default comes from Leaflet
+* opacity: the opacity of the track on the map, default comes from Leaflet

+Example: [tsmap track=39 align=center class=mymap markers=n color=#ff0000]

+= What is live tracking? =

+By using the shortcode with the 'track=live' parameter, the most recently updated track belonging to the author of the current post/page is published on the map.

+The track is updated with the latest trackpoints every 10 seconds and the map view is always centered to the most recent trackpoint.
+A marker is shown in that location.
+Live tracking can be stopped and restarted with a simple control button that is shown on the map.

 = What is a Trackserver user profile? (since v1.9) =

 Before v1.9, all of Trackserver's settings were stored in a single, global place